gui-fkb/twitch-accounts/README.md

   > If you want to use proxy, then setup it in config.go file as well, otherwise just let the default value or "" - also, make sure that your proxy service isn't blocking access to Twitch.

   - How to run
-  > Make sure you have Golang installed on your machine, then run the following command in the project root: 'go run main/main.go' (without the single quotes)
+  > Make sure you have Golang installed on your machine, then run the following command in the project root: 'go run main.go' (without the single quotes)
   > To run the follow-bot feature, use the following command: 'go run followbot/followbot.go' (without the single quotes)
   ```